Improving your credit score is an important step to a better financial future

 They know what about me?

-Canadians should regularly contact both Equifax Opens a new website in a new window and TransUnion Opens a new website in a new window to get a copy of their credit report for free.
+Canadians should regularly contact both Equifax and TransUnion to get a copy of their credit report for free.
 The agencies may charge fees for expedited service and to get your actual score.
 Mistakes happen so this is the time to fix them.
 Plus, in the age of identity theft, credit reports will show you if anyone has applied for a loan under your name.
 If you find an error on your report, you can request a correction from the reporting agency and, if needed, from the lender directly.
 If you are not satisfied, you are entitled to add a brief “consumer statement” to offer your side of a story.

 The report includes basic personal information, including date of birth, current and former addresses, social insurance number, driver’s licence number and current and past employers.
 The credit history information lists your loans, bank accounts, credit cards and any other form of credit, including telecom bills.
 Late payments, liens, bankruptcy judgments, debt sent to collection agencies and repossessions are all included.